monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

     content:
       - level: 1
         criteria:
-          - "Completes small to medium sized tasks given to them with instruction"
+          - "Completes small to medium sized tasks given to them with instruction."
       - level: 2
         criteria:
-          - "Manages medium-sized processes or projects with some instruction"
+          - "Manages medium-sized processes or projects with some instruction."
           - "Owns small tasks with minimum support.
 Drives forward small projects."
-          - "Accurately prioritises defined tasks based on effort, impact, user needs and business goals"
+          - "Accurately prioritises defined tasks based on effort, impact, user needs and business goals."
           - "Takes the initiative to do things or to fix things.
 Doesn't shy away from picking up new things which need to be done."
-          - "Builds processes which scale and strikes the right balance between 'good enough for now' and 'effective use of resources'"
+          - "Builds processes which scale and strikes the right balance between 'good enough for now' and 'effective use of resources'."
-          - "Acts in terms of areas they are responsible for managing, rather than tasks they are responsbile for doing"
+          - "Acts in terms of areas they are responsible for managing, rather than tasks they are responsbile for doing."
       - level: 3
         criteria:
           - "Owns problems, generates solutions and leads implementation."